Severson-Group/eMach/docs/source/SPM_Analyzers/SPM_sleeve_analyzer.rst

 Input from User
 ************************************

-To create the problem object, the user must specify the following dimensions (defined in the drawings above) and the maximum operating temperature and speed:
+To create the problem object, the user must specify the following dimensions (defined in the drawings above) and the maximum rotor temperature rise (as defined :ref:`here <deltaT>`) and speed:

 .. csv-table:: Input for sleeve problem -- Dimensions and Operating Conditions
    :file: inputs_dimensions_sleeve.csv